 “Windows Terminal is a new, modern, feature-rich, productive terminal application for command-line users.
-It includes many of the features most frequently requested by the Windows command-line community including support for tabs, rich text, globalization, configurability, theming & styling, and more.
+It includes many features frequently requested by the Windows command-line community, including support for tabs, rich text, globalization, configurability, theming & styling, and more.

-The Terminal will also need to meet our goals and measures to ensure it remains fast and efficient and doesn’t consume vast amounts of memory or power.”
+The Terminal must also meet our goals and measures to ensure it remains fast and efficient and doesn’t consume vast amounts of memory or power.”

 winget install Microsoft.WindowsTerminal

 When it’s installed, you can start it by searching for ‘Terminal’ in your Start Menu.

 Windows Terminal will automatically detect if you have PowerShell 5 and 7 installed and show them in the pull-down menu:

 You can also see that it detected that Azure Cloud Shell is available and my WSL2 Ubuntu 20.04 installation.
 You can add your profiles using the Settings menu too by selecting Add new profile on the left, in which you can create a new/empty Profile or duplicate an existing one:

 I have added a few SSH sessions to my VPS, PiHole, Ubiquiti EdgeRouter, Ubiquiti EdgeSwitch, and a NoProfile PowerShell v5 session (Duplicate of the PowerShell v5 Profile with the addition of a -noprofile parameter. )